 Rental Agreement Mistakes to Watch Out for

-There’s a great article on Nolo.com that points out a few things to watch out for.
+A great article on Nolo.com points out a few things to watch out for.
 When it comes to your agreement, here are the main things to consider.

 Watch out for discriminating verbiage – don’t include any fields on the rental agreement form that can be mistaken for a way to discriminate.
 Some, such as race or gender, may be obvious.
 But also consider things like asking if the tenant has kids.
 We all know that a family with kids may be more likely to do damage, but that’s not something you can ask about.

-Don’t over-promise – be ready to honor anything the the rental contract says you’ll do.
-For example, let’s say you promise to have the air filters changed every 6 months.
+Don’t over-promise – be ready to honor anything the rental contract says you’ll do.
+For example, let’s say you promise to change the air filters every six months.
 If you don’t, you’ve technically breached the contract, giving the tenant something to call you out on.

-Violate the tenant’s privacy – the contract should indicate when, for what reasons, and how much advance notice you need to give a tenant before entering the home.
+Don’t violate the tenant’s privacy – the contract should indicate when, for what reasons, and how much advance notice you need to give a tenant before entering the home.
 Even though it’s your property, it’s a legal requirement in most states to keep these things in mind.
-This information should be in the contract so it’s clear to both parties.
+This information should be in the contract, so it’s clear to both parties.

 Now let’s wrap everything up by talking about a few other things you want to make sure you get from the renter before handing over the keys.